schmengler/FormFiller/README.md

 - Billing Address
 - Shipping Address
+- Edit Customer Address
+- Customer Registration

 The module is ready to be extended to support other forms as well:

 1. Add the class name of the block that contains the form in `SSE_FormFiller_Model_Observer::_getSupportedBlocks()`
 2. Implement the form fill logic dependent on the form id in `SSE.FormFiller.Filler.fill()` (file `js/sse/formfiller.js`)

+## Usage in any Magento instance without installation

+You can use the form filler in any Magento instance via bookmarklets without installing the extension.
+It's a bit less convenient and not configurable but it does the job:

+* Copy the Bookmarklets from here: https://gist.github.com/schmengler/6244d14a03cbee0cf820
+* On a page with fillable form, use the "Load FormFiller" bookmarklet, then the appropiate "Fill form" bookmarklet

 ## License
 * see [LICENSE](https://github.com/schmengler/blob/master/license.txt) file